kaliberjs/forms/readme.md

-  initialValues, // (optional) initial form values validate, // (optional) validation for the complete form onSubmit, // called when the form is submitted
+  initialValues, // (optional) initial form values validate, // (optional) validation for the complete form onSubmit, // called when the form is submitted formId, // (optional) a custom id, can be useful when multiple forms are placed on the same page })
-})
 ```